The World�s Largest

 Pocket Conversions

-When you can’t find any more vintage pocket cornets to add to your collection, what do you do?
+When you can�t find any more vintage pocket cornets to add to your collection, what do you do?
 Make your own!
-These pocket cornets were originally constructed in full-size configurations.
-While in my personal collection, the conversions were done by several individuals, including myself.
+These pocket cornets and trumpets were originally constructed in full-size configurations.
+All but three of these cornets are in my personal collection, and the conversions were done by me, Robb Stewart and Mark Metzler, as indicated�be sure to scroll down to see the horns made by Robb and Mark.
 This is a fairly complicated and time-consuming procedure.
-If you are considering having one made, be prepared for considerable cost, once you find somebody capable of doing this kind of work.
-When done properly, care is taken that any of the work looks like it could have been done by the original maker, in the time frame that the cornet was originally constructed.
-There is no attempt to “defraud” anybody, as the conversion process is fully documented on these pages.
+If you are considering having one made, be prepared for considerable cost (both Robb and Mark accept commissions).

 F. Besson / R. Stewart

-“MEHA” Reproduction 1885 / 2006
+�MEHA� Reproduction 1885 / 2006

 C.G.
 Conn / R. Stewart 40B Vocabell Conversion 1935 / 2007